Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 To a digital entity, such behaviour was incomprehensible.
 To a matter entity, it was the only way to operate.
 To a digital entity, the fact that it *worked* was maddening.

 The humans’ faith had been rewarded: The People had not gone to war.
-They had…
+They had...

 The Entity had watched through its stolen scout drones, repurposing and hardening the Hierarchy infrastructure as it indulged some lingering anthropological instinct of AvaRíos’ that was too intertwined with some other necessary component of cognition to be safely done away with.